-Wichita state announces they won't bring Todd Butler back for 2020 season
+Wichita State announces they won't bring Todd Butler back for 2020 season

 WICHITA, Kan.
-(WSU Athletics) - WICHITA, Kan.
-(KSNW) - Wichita State Director of Athletics Darron Boatright announced today that head baseball coach Todd Butler will not return for the 2020 baseball season.
+(WSU Athletics) - Wichita State Director of Athletics Darron Boatright announced today that head baseball coach Todd Butler will not return for the 2020 baseball season.

 "Following an evaluation of our baseball program, it is time to have a change in our leadership,” Boatright said.
 “We move forward with our same program expectations; to compete at the highest level nationally and in the American Athletic Conference.
 I thank Coach Butler and [his wife] Melissa for their six years of service to Wichita State University.”